 E-commerce Industry and Big Data Velocity

-In the e-commerce industry, data is not just voluminous but also streams in at high speed.
+In the e-commerce industry, data is not only voluminous but also streams in at high speed.
 For instance, customer browsing data, clickstreams, transactions, and interactions on the website or app are generated in real-time.
 The data velocity increases even further during peak shopping seasons or promotional campaigns.

 The challenge here lies in promptly capturing, processing, and analyzing this data.
 Real-time or near-real-time processing can provide valuable insights such as detecting fraudulent transactions, real-time personalization, or dynamic pricing.
 Technologies like Apache Kafka, a real-time data streaming platform, or Spark Streaming, a real-time data processing tool, handle this high-speed data.